 Female-run Sunshine No 1 in Mount Florida stocks only local designers, so whether you are looking for jewellery, art or gifts, this should be your first destination.
 Other amazing female-run design shops are Braw Wee Emporium by the Barras Market and Decadent Riot on the Hidden Lane.

 Other great places to pick up local designs in Glasgow are markets, where you can buy from designers and makers directly.
 There are regular markets at The Arches, SWG3, Drygate and The Briggait, as well as outdoors on Exchange Square, in the lane outside Sloans and at the Barras.

 From all the Glasgow-based designers, one of my favourites is Bonnie Bling.
 Artist Mhairi Mackenzie makes acrylic jewellery, often playing with iconic Glaswegian landmarks, like the Duke of Wellington statue, or with Scotish slang terms.
 The most feminist of her work though is the Protest Bling collection which consists of badges voicing anti-Trump protests and showing solidarity with women who are affected by gendered violence.

 Another amazing designer in Glasgow is Lydia Morrow of What Lydia Made, a label for custom-made and inclusive handmade underwear.
 She makes bras up to sizes 38J or 52D and also designs trans-inclusive pants.
-Lydia has recently successfully completed a crowdfunding campaign and her online shop is still in the making, but she already sells her creations at local markets and you can keep up to date with her journey on Instagram @whatlydiamade.
+Lydia has limited capacity each month to make bras for her customers and takes bookings two months at a time.
+You can keep up to date with her journey on Instagram @whatlydiamade.